 The border separated the twin city of Amritsar and Lahore – two cities that were so closely embedded that it was hard to imagine the existence of one without the other.
-While India and Pakistan has been a taboo land for the citizens of either countries, the Wagah-Attari border brings people from both sides to close proximity only to be separated by the border gate as if reminding people from both the countries of the enormous prospects had that gate not existed.
+While India and Pakistan have been a taboo land for the citizens of either country, the Wagah-Attari border brings people from both sides to close proximity only to be separated by the border gate reminding people from both the countries of the enormous prospects had that gate not existed.

 On reaching the border, there are security check gates where ladies and gents are thoroughly frisked and scanned by army personnel.
 After the security checking, I entered the border area through a large gate.
 In front of the gate, there is a small memorial dedicated to the martyred Sikhs.

 There is a stadium like sitting arrangement on both sides of the Grand Trunk Road with separate enclosures for VIPs, foreign tourists and the general public.
 The ceremony usually starts at 4:45 PM during the winter season and 5:45 PM during the summer.
 However, on the day of my visit, there was some VIP visit due to which some army personnel from the Pakistan side came to our side and there was a special ceremony, all of which created an inordinate delay in the start of the main ceremony.
 For about 2.5 hours, we were entertained with patriotic Bollywood songs which augmented the patriotic aura of the place.
 Similar patriotic songs were played on the Pakistan side as well.
 I could see some dance programs on the Pakistan side where people were dancing and waving large Pakistan flags.